dpitcock/berlin-agent-exploration/N8N_WORKFLOW_SETUP.md

 REJECT criteria:
 - Boring, plain, uninspired clothing
 - Corporate or business casual
+- No smiles, enthusiasm to get in
 - Zero creativity or effort
 - "Just came from work" vibes
+- Start every rejection with "Not today"

 Respond in JSON format:
 {